Ex-Muslims: Mutual criticism

 According to Rizvi, 'many liberals in non-Muslim majority countries' inadvertently end up empowering inhumane and undemocratic attitudes of Islamist institutions and governments in Muslim-majority countries, who misuse the victimhood card to oppress and persecute liberal dissidents within their own societies.

 Rizvi further points out that bigotry against Muslims as a human community and criticism of Islam are two different things.
 Ex-Muslims do not support any hate against Muslims, but rather, ex-Muslims themselves suffer from the same hate coming from the far-right for reasons such as sharing Muslim-cultural names.
 Ex-Muslims face triple jeopardy: they receive discrimination from the far-right, persecution from their erst-while Muslim relations and community, and even the liberal left of non-Muslims stand with persecutors of ex-Muslims.

 According to Rizvi, critics of ex-Muslims tend to confuse between hate against a community and legitimate criticism of Islam.
 Muslims as humans do have rights and deserve respect, whereas Islam is just an idea, and all ideas are very much expected to be open to unreserved criticism and that ex-Muslims limit their criticism to Islam and do not extend it to Muslims as a community.
 While quoting Maryam Namazie, Rizvi reiterates that "criticizing Islam and Islamism is not anti-Muslim", rather, avoiding legitimate criticism of Islam and Islamism tend to create a vacuum as an open field for the far-right which is frequently used against Muslims.

-Ex-Muslims are found to have concerns about some of the Islamic practices, including that of not allowing questioning in and about religion; practicing hatred of kafirs (opponents of islam), dislike of certain animal species meat like pork and impurity of dogs salve, polygamy.
+Ex-Muslims are found to have concerns about some of the Islamic practices, including that of practicing hatred of kafirs (enemies and opponents of Islam), dislike of certain animal species meat like pork and impurity of dogs salve, polygamy.